|On this page|

 CdValue fields are

-The video shows how the red fluid floats on top of the surface like foam.
-The yellow, slightly heavier fluid, goes beneath the surface, but rises up and creates a boiling effect.
-The heavier fluid displaces the red particles.
+The video shows how the white fluid floats on top of the surface like foam.
+The light blue, slightly heavier fluid, goes beneath the surface, but rises up and creates a boiling effect.
+The heavier fluid displaces the white particles.

-With this setup it’s possible to simulate typical oil-in-water scenarios.
+With this setup it’s, for example, possible to simulate oil-in-water scenarios.
 You can also add a

 viscosity attribute and create simulations like liquid chocolate in milk or cream and caramel.